Rchintalapati0111/Android_world_challenge/README.md

 # Evaluating LLM Agents in AndroidWorld

 This project explores the use of Large Language Models (LLMs) like GPT-4 for controlling Android UIs using natural language.
-We evaluate different prompting strategies on tasks from the AndroidWorld benchmark and analyze agent performance using step accuracy, success rate, and hallucination rate.
+Evaluated different prompting strategies on tasks from the AndroidWorld benchmark and analyzed agent performance using step accuracy, success rate, and hallucination rate.

 ##  Prompting Strategies
 - **Zero-Shot**: Only goal + UI context